pratheeshkumar99/StockManagement/README.txt

 # CS5010GroupAssignment
-Group Assignment for a Portfolio Manager and Simulation for CS 5010 (Spring 2024) with Professor Amit Shesh.
+Portfolio Manager and Simulation for CS 5010 (Spring 2024) with Professor Amit Shesh.

-Created by Pratheesh and Ben Piperno
+Created by Pratheesh

 This program is a GUI or text-based interface that allows a user to create investment portfolios, try out buying and selling of stock, and various investment strategies to see how they can grow